gcgarciab/craftsman-test/README.md

 All of the above requirements, plus:

 - Allow the user to save heroes in state managent and then list them out on a different page - DONE
-- Add option to sort the saved results by full-name / strength / gender / alignment - TODO
+- Add option to sort the saved results by full-name / strength / gender / alignment -

 ---